dorkbox/ShellExecutor/README.md

 Shell and JVM command execution on Linux, MacOS, or Windows for Java 6+.

+### This project has been closed for a more functional and greatly improved version via the [Dorkbox Executor](https://git.dorkbox.com/dorkbox/Executor)

 Ironically, there are a considerable number of 'gotchas' when launching shell/JVM processes via Java.
 This library solves problems with:
 1. Redirecting in/out/err streams correctly